MariLin587/Getting-and-cleaning-data-Assignment/CodeBook.md

-The purpose of the tidying work is
+#The purpose of the tidying work is
-1) To create a tidy dataset containing the calculated mean values and standard deviations of the measurements
+#1) To create a tidy dataset containing the calculated mean values and standard deviations of the measurements
-2) To create a second independent tidy data set called "Summary  with the average of each variable for each activity and each subject
+#2) To create a second independent tidy data set called "Summary  with the average of each variable
+for each activity and each subject

 run_analysis.R script performs the tidying work